-Please note: Children attending a CEP (Community Eligibility Provision) school will not be required to fill out an application.
-All children eat at no cost at those particular schools.
-If there is a sibling in the household that attends a non-CEP school, then an application will need to be completed for that child(ren).
+Please note: Students attending a CEP (Community Eligibility Provision) school will not be required to fill out an application.
+All students eat at no cost at those particular schools.
+If there is a sibling in the household that attends a non-CEP school, then an application will need to be completed for that student(s).